Simulating the Solar Corona with Multiple Solar Photospheric Magnetic Maps during the 8 April 2024 Total Solar Eclipse: Methods

-The first step of our prediction is to predict the photospheric magnetic field during the eclipse.
-Producing a magnetogram involves merging a long sequence of measurements and considering the evolution of magnetic field structures.
-Currently, multiple different processing methods are used.
-We used four magnetograms from different sources as the model input.
-Figure~\ref{fig1_map} shows the four magnetograms for the one-day forecast \citep{liu_2024_zenodo1day}.
-The first map is the Air Force Data Assimilation Photospheric Flux Transport model using observations from the National Science Foundation (NSF) Global Oscillation Network Group \citep[ADAPT-GONG\footnote{\url{https://gong.nso.edu/adapt/maps} },][]{arge2010air,arge2011improving,henney2012forecasting}.
-The second map is produced using the High-performance Flux Transport \citep[HipFT\footnote{\url{https://github.com/predsci/HipFT} },][]{caplan2022open} and a sequence of photospheric magnetic field full-disk maps from the Helioseismic and Magnetic Imager \citep[HMI,][]{scherrer2012helioseismic} on board the Solar Dynamic Observatory \citep[\textit{SDO},][]{pesnell2012solar}.
+Figure~\ref{fig1_map} shows the four $B_{r}$ maps.
+Our first map is based on the Air Force Data Assimilation Photospheric Flux Transport model using observations from the National Science Foundation (NSF) Global Oscillation Network Group \citep[ADAPT-GONG\footnote{\url{https://gong.nso.edu/adapt/maps} },][]{arge2010air,arge2011improving,henney2012forecasting}.
+The second map is produced using the High-performance Flux Transport \citep[HipFT\footnote{\url{https://github.com/predsci/HipFT} },][]{Caplan2025} and a sequence of full-disk photospheric magnetic field maps from the Helioseismic and Magnetic Imager \citep[HMI,][]{scherrer2012helioseismic} on board the Solar Dynamic Observatory \citep[SDO,][]{pesnell2012solar}.
+A description of the production of the HipFT \textbf{map} is given in Appendix~\ref{appendix_hipft}.
 The third map is also based on HMI data, but produced using the Lockheed Martin Evolving Surface Flux Assimilation Model \citep[LM-ESFAM\footnote{\url{https://lmsal.com/forecast/eclipse2024/} },][]{2003SoPh..212..165S}.
-The fourth map is the near-real-time \citep[NRT\footnote{\url{https://doi.org/10.25668/nw0t-b078} },][]{Sachdeva2023} map from the National Solar Observatory (NSO).
-While the first three maps are derived from line-of-sight magnetograms converted to pseudo-radial under the assumption that the magnetic field is radial, the fourth set of maps represents the radial magnetic field calculated from the true vector magnetic field in the photosphere.
-The HMI vector magnetic fields require additional vetting and are not immediately available.
-Thus, we used HMI data processed via non-standard pipeline provided to us by the HMI/Stanford team.
+A brief introduction of the LM-ESFAM model is given in Appendix~\ref{appendix_lmsal}.
+The fourth map, i.e., the near-real-time (NRT) map from the National Solar Observatory (NSO), is based on the HMI NRT vector magnetograms \citep[see, ][]{Sachdeva2023,Bertello:2014}.
+The NSO map product is available via \citet{Pevtsov2022_NSOHMI}.
+While the first three maps are derived from line-of-sight (LOS) magnetograms converted to pseudo-radial under the assumption that the magnetic field is radial, the fourth map represents the $B_{r}$ calculated from the vector magnetic field in the photosphere.
+The HMI vector magnetic fields require additional \textbf{processing} due to the inversion of stokes parameters and the resolution of the azimuth ambiguity \citep[see,][]{Hoeksema:2014}.
+As a result, the HMI vector magnetic field data is not immediately available.
+Thus, we used HMI data processed via a non-standard pipeline provided to us by the HMI/Stanford team.
 Vector data taken with a one-hour cadence are used.
-Hereafter, the four maps are referred to as the ADAPT-GONG map, HipFT-HMI map, LM-ESFAM-HMI map and NSO-NRT-HMI map, respectively.
+Hereafter, the four maps are referred to as the ADAPT-GONG, HipFT-HMI, LM-ESFAM-HMI, and NSO-NRT-HMI maps, respectively. \textbf{The timestamps of the last assimilated data for the four maps are 12:56, 00:00, 03:45, and 08:36 UT on 2024 April 7, respectively.}